-Employee Relations and Personnel Policies
+Employee Relations and Personnel Policies Non-transferable to UC or CSU

 Good employees are made through effective training, development, and relations.
 This course explores techniques used in training and developing good employees.
 The elements that comprise a sound employee relations program are presented.
 This is a Pass/No Pass only course.